-Educational trips that form a part of the LISAA’s curriculum are very valuable as they provide the students the opportunity of learning through travel, especially to places that they may not otherwise get to visit.
+Education trips that form a part of the LISAA’s curriculum are very valuable as they provide the students the opportunity of learning through travel, especially to places that they may not otherwise get to visit.
 Apart from this, the trips also provide relief from the drudgery that academic study sometimes becomes, an opportunity for close interaction with peers that students enjoy so much, and a chance for the teachers to observe and interact with the student in a structure different from and more informal than the classroom.
+LISAA School of Design and CREO Valley also celebrates the annual sports day – “Integration Cup”.

-More importantly these trips emphasize the attentive mind, enabling a sense of discovery and a quality of quietness.
+More importantly, these trips emphasize the attentive mind, enabling a sense of discovery and quality of quietness.
 And this emphasis need not come in the way of such trips being ‘fun’, as they are meant to be.

 Our education trips are conducted on an annual basis and detailed plans along with academic goals are put together by the Academic Team to ensure learning goals are met.
 Modules are designed for observation and study of different aspects.